-Applications will be reviewed by members of the II committee and staff members of hosting organizations.
+Applications will be reviewed by members of the International Institute committee and staff members of hosting organizations.
 Awards will be based on the quality of the materials submitted.

 - Please keep in mind that the Labrador Institute and the Center for Military and Strategic Studies (CMSS) are in Canada.
 All students going abroad must have a passport that is valid for 6 months after the program end date.
 You are responsible for determining entry and exit requirements for any countries that you will be traveling to.

 - Have you applied for additional funding?
 If yes, list the sources of funding that you have applied for or are being considered for on the funding request cover sheet.
 Have you been awarded additional funding?
 If yes, list the source(s) and amount ($) awarded from each source.

 - University of Calgary (CMSS) and Memorial University of Newfoundland (Labrador Institute) have their own requirements for students coming to their campuses as interns.
 The interns would be considered under the “unpaid intern” category which means no insurance or liability coverage.
 Thus, students would need their own health/medical insurance.
 Please visit the U-M Travel Abroad Health Insurance website for more information.
 Current cost is $1.10/day plus a $5 administrative cost. http://www.uhs.umich.edu/tai/